scipy-conference/scipy_proceedings/papers/rohit_goswami_wailord/rohit_goswami_wailord.rst

 Acknowledgments
 ----------------

-This work was supported by the Icelandic Research Fund, grant number 217436052.
+R Goswami thanks H. Jónsson and V. Ásgeirsson for discussions on the design of computational experiments for inference in computation chemistry.
+This work was partially supported by the Icelandic Research Fund, grant number 217436052.

 ..
    References